K.A.V.A. Talks

 K.A.V.A.
 Talks founder, Simi Poteki, was inspired by his attendance at an Asian American Pacific Islander Violence Prevention Conference in 2014 in San Francisco to take action in his community.
 He recognized the gap in services for men in the Pacific Islander community and wanted to provide a safe space for them to gather to resolve conflict.
 He envisioned the concept of the Kava Ceremony as a way to bring men together to discuss issues and to get an education that might otherwise be looked at as taboo or non-masculine.
 We was moved to organize K.A.V.A.
 Talks with a strong belief that “No woman or child should live their life in fear.”

 K.A.V.A.
-Talks meets weekly to have peer discussions guided by a facilitator about a number of topics including the serious issues that affect our community such as sexual assault and other types of violence.
+Talks meets weekly to have peer discussions guided by a facilitator about a number of topics including the serious issues that affect our community such as domestic violence, sexual assault, and other types of violence that are prevalent in our culture.

 K.A.V.A.
-Talks Talk Story Space is open to all men who seek to be allies and join the movement of internal and external effective change.

-Our K.A.V.A.
-Talks men now meet every Thursday at 6PM MST online via zoom.
-The 3rd Thursday of each month are co-ed groups where men and women discuss issues from their own perspectives and seek to find solutions and common ground
+Talks men meet every Thursday at 6:00 PM MST online on Google Meets.
+The last Thursday of each month are co-ed groups where men and women discuss issues from their own perspectives and seek to find solutions and common ground.